Dicranostegia: Distribution and habitat

 This species is present in both the United States and Mexico.
 In Mexico, it is found in the state of Baja California, from Miller's Landing in the central part of the state north to Tijuana.
 In the United States, this species is found in San Diego County, California, where it occurs in the southern part of the county, in the Otay River valley, the Tijuana Hills, and the Tijuana River valley.
 It was once present further north in San Diego County, notably in Rice Canyon and Greg Rogers Park in Chula Vista, but these occurrences have been extirpated to make way for residential development.
 In California, this species has a state rank of S1 (Critically Imperiled), and a CNPS Rare Plant Inventory rank of 2B.1 (Seriously threatened in California but common elsewhere).

 This species is most often found growing in a riparian habitat.
 In the Tijuana River valley, it can be found in a cobbly ecotone with coastal sage scrub above with Baccharis thickets and southern willow scrub (Salix lasiolepis and associates) near the water.
 The former occurrence in Chula Vista at Greg Rogers Park has a substrate of Reiff fine sandy loam.
-In the Otay River area, this species is found on Holocene alluviums and riverwash.
+In the Otay River area, this species is found on Holocene alluviums and river-wash.